Menu

 PSHE

-• How to stay healthy and safe.
+• How to maintain healthy friendships.

 Computing- information technology- ( In all three terms we regularly look at the LGFL Digi safe resources to keep our knowledge and skills at staying safe online up to date).